-Our hub draws together all our work on the EU exit
+Our hub draws together all our work on EU exit

-With a challenge of this scale it is simply not possible for departments to plan for every eventuality.
-But lessons can still be learned from the previous period of no-deal planning, where in some cases rushed decisions meant taxpayers’ money was not spent well.
-We will continue to play our role, keeping a close interest in how departments perform and report to Parliament on risks to preparedness.
+With a challenge like this, it was not possible for departments to plan for every eventuality.
+But lessons can be learned from the period of planning for no deal, where in some cases rushed decisions meant that taxpayers’ money was not well spent.

 Gareth Davies, Comptroller & Auditor General (C&AG)